The Future of AI Assistants: What to Expect in 2025 and Beyond

 Implications for Workflows

 Imagine describing a problem verbally while sharing your screen, and having an AI that truly sees what you see, understands what you're trying to accomplish, and provides contextually perfect assistance.
-This is the near-term future.
+You could walk through a complex document together, point at specific sections, and discuss them as naturally as you would with a colleague looking over your shoulder.
+This is not science fiction—it's the near-term future that's already beginning to emerge in early implementations.

 Autonomous AI Agents